chrisichris/ybuilder/README.markdown

     load ybuilder.core.build;

-    foo = target "copyTest" [] do project: antTask "mkdir" ["dir":"some-dir"] [];
+    foo = target "copyTest" [] do project: antTask "mkdir" ["dir":"some-dir"] [] project;
         antTask "copy" ["todir":"some-dir"]
                 [el "fileset" ["dir":"src/test"]
                     [el "include" ["name":"**/*.yeti"] []]]
                 project;
     done;

-Ybuilder comes with the ant.jar and the maven-ant.jar on the classpath if you need other tasks then put their jars in the `lib/ybuilder/extlib` directory.
+`ybuilder` comes with the ant.jar and the maven-ant.jar on the classpath if you need other tasks then put their jars in the `lib/ybuilder/extlib` directory.
-Ybuilder will pick them up from there.
+`ybuilder` will pick them up from there.